edgedb/rfcs/text/1000-migrations.rst

-The migrations system classifies the migrations operations into two categories: safe and unsafe, based on whether the operation is automatically reversible without losing any prior data.
+The migrations system classifies the migrations operations into two categories: safe and unsafe, based on whether the operation is automatically reversible without losing any data present at the beginning of the migration.
 For example, all ``CREATE`` operations are considered safe by definition, but also alterations to schema that doesn't involve data mutation, such as annotations, indexes, etc. All other operations are classified as unsafe.

 Unsafe operations require confirmation in the interactive flows, and raise an error in non-interactive flows (unless ``--allow-unsafe`` is specified).